rforshaw/MalletEngine/README.md

 MalletEngine
 ============

-An entity-component based game engine written in Java, supports Linux, Windows, Mac, and Android.
+A flexible game-engine written in Java intended for Desktop (Linux and Windows), Mobile (Android), and Web.

-Can be cross-compiled to support iOS and Web based platforms too, however these are not extensively tested.
+**NOTE:** I have not kept the Mobile, or Web sides up to date with the developments on the Desktop side.

-Features:
+## Features:
-  Flexible 2D/3D rendering pipeline.
+ - Flexible 2D/3D rendering pipeline, using OpenGL 3.2.
-  Collision Detection system.
+ - Collision Detection system.
-  Entity-component model.
+ - Entity/Component model - We provide two implementations of a Component based system.
-  UI framework.
+ - UI framework.
-  Audio framework.
+ - Audio framework.
-  Animation framework.
+ - Animation framework.
-  File management framework.
+ - File management framework.
-  Event messaging system.
+ - Event messaging system.

-COMPILING
+# COMPILING

-The majority of development is centred around Linux and Android.
-We aim to keep 3rd party dependencies to a minimum, currently only requiring JOGL and JSON for desktop.
-Android provides OpenGL and JSON as part of its platform.
+The majority of development is centred around Linux.
+We aim to keep 3rd party dependencies to a minimum.

-Requires Java 8 and Gradle.
+Desktop dependencies: JOGL, JSON, Rhino.

 Each supported platform has their own building scripts located within their own directory situated at the root.